haroldeustaquio/Supermarket-Sales-Tracker-Mx/README.md

-# Clustering of Sales Transaction
+# Sales transaction clustering

-## Project Overview
+## Project overview

-This project applies clustering techniques to a real-world dataset with the goal of segmenting customers based on their purchasing behaviors and demographic characteristics.
-By identifying natural customer groupings, the company can enhance its marketing and sales strategies.
-This analysis focuses on understanding customer behavior across different product sectors, allowing the company to personalize its approach and optimize business outcomes.
+This project applies a variety of machine learning models to analyze a real-world dataset.
+Clustering techniques, such as **clustering**, have been implemented to segment customers based on their purchasing behaviors and demographic characteristics.
+Additionally, classification models, such as **decision trees** and **logistic regression**, have been used in specific cases that require categorizing customers according to different criteria.
+In the near future, **regression** models will be applied with the aim of predicting trends and quantitative relationships between variables, allowing the company to anticipate future behaviors and optimize its business strategies.
+This in-depth analysis will allow marketing and sales actions to be customized, improving results in various product sectors.

-## Business Context
+## Business context

-The dataset comes from a company aiming to optimize its marketing and sales strategies based on customer behavior.
-The primary objectives of this analysis are to:
+The dataset comes from a company that seeks to optimize its marketing and sales strategies based on customer behavior.
+The main objectives of this analysis are:

-- **Segment Customers**: Group customers into segments based on demographic characteristics (such as age, marital status, education level) and purchasing patterns (such as product preferences, spending habits).
+- **Segment customers**: Group customers into segments based on demographic characteristics (such as age, marital status, education level) and purchasing patterns (such as product preferences, spending habits).
-- **Product Sector Analysis**: Analyze product sectors to identify sales trends and customer behavior for specific categories, lines, and sub-lines.
+- **Product sector analysis**: Analyze product sectors to identify sales trends and customer behavior for specific categories, lines, and sublines.

 By leveraging clustering, the company aims to:

-- **Personalize Marketing Strategies**: Tailor marketing campaigns to each customer segment, offering relevant products and promotions.
+- **Personalize marketing strategies**: Tailor marketing campaigns to each customer segment, offering relevant products and promotions.
-- **Identify New Business Opportunities**: Discover potential markets or customer needs that can be addressed with new product development or expansion into different sectors.
+- **Identify new business opportunities**: Discover potential markets or customer needs that can be addressed with new product development or expansion into different sectors.
-- **Enhance Customer Experience**: Provide more personalized services, improving customer satisfaction and loyalty by understanding their specific needs and preferences.
+- **Improve customer experience**: Provide more personalized services, improving customer satisfaction and loyalty by understanding their specific needs and preferences.

 ## Data Description

-The dataset contains a wide variety of variables relevant to customer purchases and demographics:
+The dataset contains a wide variety of variables relevant to customer purchasing and demographics:

-- **Product-related variables**: `Sector`, `Tipo`, `Linea`, `Sublinea`, `Presentacion`, `Gramaje`, `Producto`, `Descripcion`
-- **Transaction details**: `Fecha`, `Transaccion`, `Pedido`, `Cantidad`, `Precio`, `Precio_Max`, `Dif_PrecioMax`, `Importe`
-- **Customer demographics**: `Cliente`, `Clave_Cliente`, `No._Hijos`, `Antiguedad`, `Edad`, `Edad_Rango`, `Escolaridad`, `Estado_Civil`, `Estado`, `Sexo`
+- **Product-related variables**: `Industry`, `Type`, `Line`, `Subline`, `Presentation`, `Weight`, `Product`, `Description`
+- **Transaction details**: `Date`, `Transaction`, `Order`, `Quantity`, `Price`, `Max_Price`, `Max_Price_Dif`, `Amount`
+- **Customer demographics**: `Customer`, `Customer_Key`, `No._Children`, `Seniority`, `Age`, `Age_Range`, `Education`, `Marital_Status`, `State`, `Sex`
-- **Business identifiers**: `Empresa`, `Anio`
+- **Business identifiers**: `Company`, `Year`
-- **Other variables**: `Funcion`, `Grupo`
+- **Other variables**: `Function`, `Group`

-These variables provide detailed insights into the purchasing behavior of clients, allowing the company to better understand both their demographics and how they interact with different product categories.
+These variables provide detailed information about the purchasing behavior of customers, allowing the company to better understand both their demographic characteristics and how they interact with different product categories.

-## Clustering Algorithms Used
+## Clustering algorithms used

 The following clustering algorithms were used in this project:

-- **K-Means Clustering**: A classic partitioning algorithm that assigns each data point to the closest cluster center based on distance.
+- **K-Means Clustering**: A classic partitioning algorithm that assigns each data point to the nearest cluster center based on distance.
-- **Agglomerative Clustering**: This is useful for building a hierarchy of clusters, joining data into larger groups based on similarities, starting with each data point as its own cluster.
-It is particularly effective for discovering hierarchical structure in data.
+- **Agglomerative Clustering**: This is useful for creating a hierarchy of clusters, joining the data into larger groups based on similarities, starting with each data point as its own cluster.
+It is particularly effective for uncovering the hierarchical structure of the data.

+## Classification algorithms used

+The following classification algorithms were used in this project:

+- **Decision trees:** a hierarchical rule-based model that segments data by successive splits, selecting features that maximize separation between classes.
+It is useful for clear and visual interpretations of the decision-making process.

+- **Logistic regression:** a statistical model used to predict the probability of an instance belonging to a particular class.
+It is especially effective for binary classification problems, allowing relationships between features and classes to be modeled through a sigmoid function.

+Both algorithms provided valuable insights into the categorization of the data and helped optimize the performance of the model.

 ## Requirements